How do you choose a concentration if you don't know which career path you want to follow?

 Is it common for students to change concentrations?

-Note: the second concentration in Global Analysis and the dual concentration in Marketing & Communication have slightly different requirements, and it may be more difficult to change to these concentrations without advanced planning.
+Note: the dual concentration in Marketing & Communication has slightly different requirements, and it may be more difficult to change to this concentration without advanced planning.

 Does a second concentration require courses beyond the 37 CUs of the Wharton curriculum?

 A second concentration can be completed within the undergraduate curriculum without requiring extra courses.
 In most cases, students may double-count one of the second concentration courses toward a Business Breadth requirement (please review specific concentration requirements for more information).
 The remaining three courses can be used to fulfill the Unrestricted Elective requirements.
 Because this reduces the number of arts and sciences courses students can take, students should consider carefully before deciding to complete more than one concentration.